tanay-pingalkar/replace.js/README.md

 ```

 complete project on [codesandbox.io](https://codesandbox.io/s/currying-flower-osk5n?file=/index.html)
+THe complete docs are available in [this folder](https://github.com/tanay-pingalkar/replace.js/tree/main/docs)

 ## array and loops
 currently this feature is not available on v0.0.1, but will be sooner available.
 To use this is feature you will need to clone this repo.